 3. Transportation & Convenience

 Burial funeral services, such as the viewing and reception almost exclusively take place at religious institutions or funeral homes because of the difficulty involved in transporting a casket and body.
-The portability of a cremation urn allows for the family to have easier access to more private style funerals services which can you a lot of money.
+The portability of a cremation urn allows for the family to have easier access to more private style funerals services which can save you a lot of money.

 Cremation urns come in so many different styles, shapes, and colors.
 You can get them embellished with beautiful patterns or inlaid with bands that wrap around the urn stylishly.
 The color customization is incredible, with neutral colored urns or vibrantly colored urns, there is normally something available for every preference.